yayudev/ongaku/README.md

 # ongaku
-A minimal module with helpers for audio element.
+A small module with helpers for Web Audio API.

 ## Current state.
 On development.